Find a Registered Dental Hygienist

 FOOTNOTES

-1 While not intended as antibiotic prophylaxis for oral procedures, some patients/clients are prescribed antibiotics (with particular anti-inflammatory properties) as part of their pemphigoid treatment regimen, including dapsone, doxycycline, and minocycline.
+1 While not intended as antibiotic prophylaxis for oral procedures, some patients/clients are prescribed antibiotics (with particular anti-inflammatory properties) as part of their pemphigoid treatment regimen, including dapsone (which is also classified as an immunomodulatory agent), doxycycline, and minocycline.

-2 High potency topic steroids include clobetasol, fluocinonide, betamethasone dipropionate, and desoximetasone.
+2 High potency topical steroids include clobetasol, fluocinonide, betamethasone dipropionate, and desoximetasone.

 4 Acantholysis is breakdown of cellular adhesion between epithelial cells, which results in intraepithelial vesicle formation.